Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Until Next Time…

 Thank you for sticking with me.
-I know the last few posts haven’t been easy – both in length and in topic.
+I know the last few posts haven’t been easy, both in length and in topic.
 They’ve been quite the challenge to write, so I can only imagine they’ve been quite the challenge to read.

 It’s always in the back of my mind that I tend to go rather deep with these topics, but I do believe not doing so would take away from the true value this journey deserves.
-And if you’ve managed to read all three, that’s commitment enough to show just how ready you are.
+And if you’ve managed to read one or all three, that’s commitment enough to show just how ready you are.

-So, I won’t leave you with any parting questions today – let’s be honest, there’s more than enough to sit with for now.
+So, I won’t leave you with any parting questions today, let’s be honest, there’s more than enough to sit with for now.

 However, to join the dots: rejection is a big one when it comes to our spotlights and the fears behind them.
 But sadly, it’s not the only one.
 Because why would the mind make things easy for us?